BlockchainLabsNZ/rootcore-crowdsale/README.md

 ## Detailed description

 ### Overview of flow
 1. Deploy: The start time of the sale is set on the constructor.
-Pre sale starts PRESALE_DURATION (days) before that.
+Presale starts PRESALE_DURATION (days) before that.
 2. The crowdsaleController deploys a SmartToken to be used by it.
-Token owner is set as to be the `CrowdsaleController.sol` deployed contractand transfer of tokens is disabled.
+Token owner is set as to be the `CrowdsaleController.sol` deployed contract and transfer of tokens is disabled.
 3. Beneficiary address is also set on the constructor args.
 It should be a multi Sig wallet contract address.
-4. A manager account is also set at the `Managed.sol` constructor as msg.sender, the manager can add addresses to whitelist by calling the `addToWhitelist` function, and pause/unPause the sale as a safety messure.
+4. A manager account is also set at the `Managed.sol` constructor as msg.sender, the manager can add addresses to white list by calling the `addToWhitelist` function, and pause/unPause the sale as a safety measure.
-5. Contributors are provided with tokens immediatlly when executing the presale and the sale.
+5. Contributors are provided with tokens immediately when executing the presale and the sale.
 6. when sale ends, the token owner should be set to the Rootcore main multisig wallet.
-7. The Ether collected during the sale should be transfered to the foundation multisig wellet. (beneficiary)
+7. The Ether collected during the sale should be transferred to the foundation multisig wallet. (beneficiary)
 8. After finalizing the sale (bounty rewards etc.) the token should be set as transferable by the token owner.

-During Presale: only whitelist addresses can contribute.
+During Presale: only white list addresses can contribute.
 During sale, whitelist accounts are allowed to transfer more than MAX_CONTRIBUTION

-TODO: Pass token args to the CrowdSaleController constuctor and not as constants.?
+TODO: Pass token args to the CrowdSaleController constructor and not as constants.?

 ### Use of Bancor Protocol Contracts v0.3 (alpha)
 We use Bancor Protocol code for the most part of this project.
 The only contract we changed is the `CrowdsaleController.sol` itself which was changed to:
-1 - support a Presale for whitelist accounts only.
+1 - support a Presale for white list accounts only.
 2 - Support max contribution cap per account.
 3 - Deploy the start token on creation.

 ### Use of zeppling code
-We use open-zeppling code for `Pauseable` logic only but had to change the OwnerOnly modig=fier to managerOnly for quick pause if anything goes wrong during the sale.
+We use open-zeppling code for `Pauseable` logic only but had to change the OwnerOnly modifier to managerOnly for quick pause if anything goes wrong during the sale.

 ### Per module description

 ### CrowdsaleController
 The `CrowdsaleController.sol` contract is the main contract of this project.
 It runs the presale and the actual sale.
-Any legit contribution, immediatlly assignes the sender with the calculated amount of tokens.
+Whith any legit contribution, the calculated amount of tokens are immediately assignes the sender (token `issue` function is called).
 The same amount (1:1 ratio) is assigned to the beneficiary account.
-Ether collected during the sale is stored at the ether balance of the CrowdsaleController contract.
+Ether collected during the sale is stored at the ether balance of the CrowdsaleController contract and should be sent to the foundation multisig wallet when sale is over.

+TODO: add finalize sale function that 1 - transfers ether to beneficiary, 2 - enables token transfers, 3 - transfer Token ownership to the foundation.

 ### SmartToken